epomatti/azure-servicebus-performance-benchmark/README.md

 ## 🚀 Cloud Benchmark

-Run the benchmark in the cloud with a Premium namespace.
+Run the benchmark in the cloud with a **Premium** namespace.

-First create the Linux VM SSH key pair:
+First, create the Linux VM SSH key pair:

 ```sh
 ssh-keygen -f azure/premium/id_rsa
 ```

-Edit the `id_rsa.pub` by removing the "windowsuser@computername" at the end.

 Now create the infrastructure for the benchmark: